How To Legally Hold Yoga Retreats In Bali?

 - Workers’ Compensation Insurance: If you hire staff or assistants for the retreat, you may need workers’ compensation insurance to cover medical expenses and lost wages in case of work-related injuries or illnesses.

-- Vehicle Insurance: If you provide transportation services as part of the retreat, ensure that the vehicles are properly insured.
+- Vehicle Insurance: If you provide transportation services as part of the retreat, ensure that the vehicles are correctly insured.
 This includes coverage for accidents, injuries, and property damage.

 - Event Insurance: Consider event insurance to cover a range of unforeseen circumstances, including venue issues, vendor cancellations, or other disruptions that could impact the retreat’s success.